nishashastry/empath-eeg/README.md

 # EmpathEEG
-prototype for an empathatic chatbot that tunes responses to the user's emotional state detected via EEG!
+Prototype for an empathatic chatbot that tunes responses to the user's emotional state detected via EEG!